 Budgetary relief measures in hard times draw positive feedback from experts, general public

-A progressive farmer, Pir Saddam Hussain Shah told APP that the measures would help increase output and make agri products more competitive in the international market.
+A progressive farmer, Pir Saddam Hussain Shah told media that the measures would help increase output and make agri products more competitive in the international market.

 The government has also specially incentivized the exports and industrial sectors to promote growth and investment by proposing tax relief measures in the exports sector and has provided sales tax exemptions on value-added exports, local manufacturing and potential industrial inputs.

-The tariff structure has been rationalized for synthetic filament yarn to meet the long-standing demand of the sector.
+The tariff structure has been rationalised for synthetic filament yarn to meet the long-standing demand of the sector.

 Plants and machinery imported by power generation projects that entered into implementation agreements with the Government of Pakistan have also been exempted from sales tax.